Call Today! Free Immediate Response (818) 781-1570

 Posted by Alan Eisner | Nov 26, 2018

 At Eisner Gorin LLP, a top-rated Los Angeles criminal defense law firm, we frequently defend individuals either under investigation for, or already charged with, federal crimes.
-While there is significant overlap in terms of defense strategy between State and federal crimes, several key distinctions are worth discussing.
+While there is significant overlap in defense strategies between State and federal crimes, several key distinctions are worth discussing.
+Understanding these differences will make you feel more informed and better prepared for your legal journey.

-If you, or someone you know, is under investigation by federal authorities or has already been indicted for a federal crime, immediate intervention by an experienced federal criminal defense attorney is key to achieving the best possible outcome.
+If you or someone you know is under investigation by federal authorities or has already been indicted for a federal crime, immediate intervention by an experienced federal criminal defense attorney is not only crucial but also necessary to achieve the best possible outcome.
+This urgency is a key factor in the importance of legal representation, making you feel the necessity and urgency of the situation.

-Our top-rated law firm offers immediate phone consultations for defendants and family members to discuss options for representation.
+Our top-rated law firm understands the urgency of your situation.
+That's why we offer immediate phone consultations for defendants and family members to discuss options for representation.
+This immediate support should provide reassurance and make you feel less alone during this challenging time.

 Federal crimes, as the name implies, are prosecuted by the United States government as opposed to one of the 50 states.